-This project is the result of San Bernardino Valley Municipal Water District and Western Municipal Water District obtaining new water rights to the Santa Ana River due to the construction of the Seven Oaks Dam.
+This project is the result of SBVMWD and WMWD obtaining new water rights to the Santa Ana River due to the construction of the Seven Oaks Dam.
 Based on the Santa Ana River Groundwater Recharge Optimization Study, a number of improvements to District facilities and the addition of new spreading basins are required to capture additional Santa Ana River water released from the dam.
-The spreading facilities need to handle a peak flow rate of 500cfs and be able to recharge 80,000 AF per year of Santa Ana River water.
+The spreading facilities will be able to handle a peak flow rate of 500 cfs and recharge 80,000 AF per year of Santa Ana River water.
 The District's existing Santa Ana spreading facilities and channel capacities are currently able to handle 300cfs and are presented in Section 2.
 The proposed improvements include: Cuttle Weir intake structure improvements including a mechanical debris cleaning device; a sedimentation pond after diversion; increased channel capacity; and additional spreading basins.
-The project has been divided up into two phases; phase 1 comprises everything outside of the Santa Ana River Wash including the construction of the sedimentation basin, the Plunge Pool pipeline, and the improvements to the Cuttle Weir Intake and phase 2 is the construction of additional spreading basins and the enhancement of the existing canal.
+The project has been divided up into two phases; phase 1 includes the construction of the sedimentation basin, the Plunge Pool pipeline, construction of additional spreading basins, the enhancement of the existing canal, and the improvements to the Cuttle Weir Intake and phase 2 is the construction of an additional length of the Plunge Pool Pipeline to connect to the Metropolitan Water District Inland Feeder.

 Phase 1 of the Enhanced Recharge project has been further divided into Phase 1A and Phase 1B due to environmental permitting.
-Phase 1A has been fully designed and construction began in summer of 2017.
-Phase 1A included the construction of a sedimentation basin directly following the District's existing sandbox diversion structure.
-The sedimentation basin will divert water back to the districts earthen canal or to the Plunge Pool Pipeline, a portion of which is being constructed as part of phase 1A.
-The Plunge Pool Pipeline will have a connection to the existing Foothill Pipeline and will ultimately extend into the Santa Ana River wash for increased spreading capacity.
-Phase 1B includes the improvements to the existing Cuttle Weir Diversion structure with the mechanical debris cleaning device.
+Phase 1A has been constructed and includes the construction of a sedimentation basin directly following the District's existing sandbox diversion structure.
+The sedimentation basin will divert water back to the districts earthen canal or to the Plunge Pool pipeline.
+The Plunge Pool pipeline will have a connection to the existing Foothill Pipeline and will ultimately extend into the Santa Ana river wash for increased spreading capacity.
+Phase 1B includes the enhancement of the existing District Canal, the creation of additional spreading basins, and the continuation of the Plunge Pool Pipeline.
+Phase 1B is included as a project within the Wash Plan and therefore cannot begin construction until the Wash Plan is completed.
 Phase 1B currently does not have design drawings.
-A copy of the design drawings for phase 1A is available in Appendix H.
+A copy of the design drawings for phase 1A is available in Appendix J.